-Grades: 9-12

-Duration: Year Course

 Prerequisite: Grade of B or A in Math 1 (or B or A in higher level math course)

-Location: CNHS

-AP Computer Science Principles is a course that delves into five specific aspects of computer science: The Internet teaches students how the multi layered systems of the internet function as students collaboratively solve problems; Digital Information teaches students to use a variety of tools to look at , generate clean and manipulate data and explore the relationship between information and data; Algorithms and Programming teaches students the JavaScript language with turtle programming in a lab setting while learning general principles of algorithms and program design; Big Data and Privacy teaches students how to research current events around complex questions related to public policy, law, ethics and societal impact; Building Apps teaches students how to create and series of applications that live on the web using JavaScript programming language.
+AP Computer Science Principles is a course that delves into five specific aspects of computer science: The Internet teaches students how the multilayered systems of the internet function as students collaboratively solve problems; Digital Information teaches students to use a variety of tools to look at, generate clean and manipulate data and explore the relationship between information and data; Algorithms and Programming teaches students the JavaScript language with turtle programming in a lab setting while learning general principles of algorithms and program design; Big Data and Privacy teaches students how to research current events around complex questions related to public policy, law, ethics and societal impact; Building Apps teaches students how to create and series of applications that live on the web using JavaScript programming language.
 The final unit prepares students for the AP Exam.

-Course # 33G04.CTE (Refer to CTE Residential and Commercial Construction Pathway) Criminal Investigation AB (ROP) Course # R9904 (Refer to CTE Public Safety Pathway) Criminal Justice AB (ROP) Course # R9048 (Refer to CTE Public Safety Pathway) Culinary Arts AB (ROP) (P) Course # R3017 (Refer to CTE Food Service and Hospitality Pathway) Course # R3905 Culinary Arts & Hospitality Management AB (ROP) (P)
+Computer Applications I AB

+Construction Technology I AB - Introduction

+Criminal Investigation AB (ROP)

+(Refer to CTE Public Safety Pathway)

+Criminal Justice AB (ROP)

+(Refer to CTE Public Safety Pathway)

+Culinary Arts AB (ROP) (P)